Learn the geography, grape varieties, climate, soil, wine styles, and producers of Sherry plus the solera process and system.

 Vines in Jerez are susceptible to chlorosis because of the high limestone content in the soil.

-How do Jerez viticulturists collect water during the growing season?
+How do Jerez viticulturists maximize water collection for their vines?

-What are the 3 major towns of Sherry production?
+What are the 3 towns in which Sherry must be matured?

 - Jerez de la Frontera